 - If bundle Dynamic Price is enabled you don’t need price and price_type values.
 If Dynamic Price is disabled make sure to include price and price_type values.

-That’s pretty much it.
-Now you can fill in bundle_values for your import table properly.
-If you still have any questions – make sure to leave a comment at the end of this article.
+That’s pretty much it, now you can fill in bundle_values for your import table properly.
+If you still have any questions – make sure to leave a comment in the end of this article.

 This bundle product attribute defines whether Dynamic Price is enabled or disabled.
 The allowed values are:

 - dynamic – means that the Dynamic Price is enabled;

 - fixed – mean that the Dynamic Price is disabled.